 Some 4,830 of the books Amazon has categorized as erotic reads have the word “teacher” in the title or the plot description.
 The site’s “Everything Store” also sells 50-plus different revealing Halloween costumes — all of which look very flammable — designed to sex up the profession in time for the first round of parent-teacher conferences.
-The sexy teacher, or the sexualized teacher, is a cultural mainstay, a masturbatory blue-chip stock.
+The sexy teacher, the hot teacher, or the sexualized teacher, is a cultural mainstay, a masturbatory blue-chip stock.
 Americans, in particular, seem enamored of the archetype, but most men likely couldn’t explain the attraction.
 Fortunately, a small community of researchers and data scientists are looking into it.

 It is worth acknowledging out of the gate that men can put sexy in front of any job title (Sexy plumber!
 Sexy copy!
 Sexy Haberdasher!).
 But the teacher stands alone.
 According to the National Center for Education Statistics (NCES), more than 75 percent of public school teachers are female.
 Though there is not a firm agreement on how many of these teachers are attractive, researchers do know how much time they spend in the classroom: As of 2014, that number was hanging around 1,000 hours per year.
 That’s certainly enough time to imprint on a pubescent or even pre-pubescent boy, a task that is typically accomplished by accident in a matter of seconds.

 “I’m sure there have been many young boys who fantasized about their female teachers,” says sex therapist and author Michael Aaron.
 “Your teacher is a grown woman.
 She’s an important part of your life.
 She gives you attention.
 She tells you what to do.
 You want to please her.
 All of that is a stew that can play out as this sexy teacher theme for people as adults.”